ebrahimvandi/preterm_prediction/README.md

 # preterm_prediction
-This repository includes the STATA file for reading the public data used for the prediction of preterm birth.
-The R file is then used for saving some variables as factor and as an R data frame.
+This repository includes the STATA and R file for reading the public data used for the prediction of preterm birth.
+The datasets generated from Area Health Resources File and County Health Ranking is also provided.